furqan24/psddesign/README.md

 # psddesign
-it includes design for psd
+it includes design for photoshop psd and images form.